 - Almonds, sliced - 1/4 cup

-- Prep breading - Whisk together first portion of arrowroot powder, salt and pepper.
+- Prep breading - Whisk together the first portion of flour, salt and pepper.
 (Can be done up to 5 days ahead)

-- Green beans / Cauliflower - Prep as directed.
+- Green beans / Cheese - Prep as directed.
 (Can be done up to 5 days ahead)

 - Green onions - Chop, keeping green and white parts separate.
 (Can be done up to 3 days ahead)

 - Bring a large stock pot of water to boil.
-Salt generously and add cauliflower and green beans.
-Simmer until cauliflower and green beans are tender (they should finish cooking at the same time).
+Salt generously and add pasta and green beans.
+Cook until pasta and green beans are tender (they should finish cooking at the same time).
 Drain.

-- While veggies are cooking, coat turkey with prepared arrowroot mixture (shake it to remove any excess or the coating will burn) and set on a plate.
+- While pasta is cooking, coat halloumi with prepared flour mixture (shake it to remove any excess or the coating will burn) and set on a plate.

 - Heat a skillet over medium-high heat.
-Add oil and then turkey to heated oil.
+Add oil and then halloumi to heated oil.
 Sear on both sides until golden brown, 3 to 4 minutes.
-(If the turkey won't easily fit in the pan without overlapping, sear it in batches.)
-Set turkey aside and cover to keep warm.
+Set halloumi aside and cover it with foil to keep it warm.
 Return pan to heat.

 - If the pan looks dry, add a splash of cooking oil.
 Add white parts of green onions and saute until soft, 2 to 3 minutes.
 Add wine and simmer, scraping up any browned bits in the bottom of the pan, until reduced by half, 2 to 3 minutes.
-In a separate bowl, whisk second portion of arrowroot flour with hot water.
-Add the arrowroot mixture and stock to the pan and simmer everything until a thickened sauce forms.
+In a separate bowl, whisk second part of flour with hot water.
+Add the flour mixture and stock to the pan and simmer everything until a thickened sauce forms.
 Turn off the heat and stir in green parts of green onions.
-Season with salt and pepper and pour over turkey.
+Season with salt and pepper and pour over halloumi.

-- Toss cauliflower and green beans with butter and lemon zest.
+- Toss pasta and green beans with butter and lemon zest.
 Season with salt and pepper.
 Top with almonds.